Private Norman Walter Brodie

 Norman and Kitty had five children:

-- · Norman Walter who died in infancy
+• Norman Walter who died in infancy

-Norman Walter Jnr served in WW2, Royal Navy, notably the Arctic Convoys and D Day landings as an ASDEC Operator on board HMS Scourge, one of two pathfinders to cross the Channel on the 5th June 1944.
+Robert John served in WW2 and Norman Walter Jnr also served in WW2, Royal Navy, notably the Arctic Convoys and D Day landings as an ASDEC Operator on board HMS Scourge, one of two pathfinders to cross the Channel on the 5th June 1944.
+Norman and Kitty had seven Grandchildren and seven Great Grandchildren.

 During his working life Norman ran his own bus company in Northern Ireland.
 When he returned to North East England he was involved with what must have been one of the first “package” holidays in that he took tourists as passengers on his buses to destinations in Europe.

-He was a tremendous wood turner and interested in anything mechanical, having done an apprenticeship as a wheelwright he eventually became involved with motor mechanics.
+He was a tremendous wood turner and interested in anything mechanical, having done an apprenticeship as a cartwright he eventually became involved with motor mechanics.
 The family still have a marvellous scale model of a fully working cart that he made.
-He was an amazing gardener having the proverbial green fingers; one of his closest friends had been the head gardener at Capheaton Hall and to this day the family still have the Lilies that were given to him by his friend when he was a young man, they flower every year !
+He was an amazing gardener having the proverbial green fingers; one of his closest friends had been the head gardener at Capheaton Hall and to this day the family still have the Lilies that were given to him by his friend when he was a young man, they flower every year!

-Norman died in December 1981 aged 88
+Norman died in December 1981 aged 88.

-Norman is commemorated in Newcastle on the North East War Memorial Project website Roll of Honour 1914-18 Lodge Temperance 2557 (NUT254).
+He is commemorated in Newcastle on the North East War Memorial Project website Roll of Honour 1914-18 Lodge Temperance 2557 (NUT254).

 Family history and photos are by the kind permission of Norman’s granddaughter Carol Brodie.